-If you are interested in staying at the beach, in an all-inclusive, just relaxing and maybe take a tour and eat outside the resorts once or twice, then you can go to Nuevo Vallarta, the North zone hotels around Punta Mita or the South zone, including the beaches south of Mismaloya, or any resort within your budget in the area, just check out that they have a nice beach, if that is your thing.
-Most hotels in the PV hotel zone do not have good beaches, either small, steep, rocky or maybe even without sand...
+If you like the beach, an all-inclusive, just relaxing and maybe take a tour and eat outside the resorts once or twice, then you can go to Nuevo Vallarta, the North zone hotels around Punta Mita or the South zone, including the beaches south of Mismaloya, or any resort within your budget in the area, just make sure that they have a nice beach, if that is your thing.
+Most hotels in the PV hotel zone do not have great beaches, either small, steep, rocky or maybe even without sand... that's just the truth.
+There are some acceptable ones, Los Muertos Beach in the Romantic zone or Playa de Oro in the Hotel Zone.

 Here it depends a little on your kid's ages, but in general, we can say, children, enjoy the pools and the beach and parents want to take them out on smaller fun trips.